puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template_epp.md

 Templates can access [variables][] with the standard Puppet syntax of `$variable` or `$class::variable`.

-Compared to the behavior of [ERB][], where the parent scope is the class that calls the template, EPP requires that you either pass class variables to the template as parameters or access them directly using their long names.

 For instance, to access `$ntp::tinker` in a template, you can either pass it when calling the template:

 `epp('example/example.epp', { 'tinker' => $ntp::tinker }`